ochsenfeld-lab/adaptive_sampling/README.md

 the_bias = eABF(ext_sigma, ext_mass, the_md, collective_variable, output_freq=10, f_conf=100, equil_temp=300.0)
 the_md.forces += eABF.step_bias(write_output=True, write_traj=True)
 ```
-An on-the-fly free energy estimate is automatically wreite in the output file and all necessary data for post-processing is stored in a trajectory file.
+This automatically writes an on-the-fly free energy estimate in the output file and all necessary data for post-processing in a trajectory file.
-For extended-system dynamics unbiased statistical weigths of indicidual frames can be obtained with the MBAR estimator:
+For extended-system dynamics unbiased statistical weigths of individual frames can be obtained using the MBAR estimator:
 ```
 import numpy as np
-from adaptive_sampling.processing_tools import *
+from adaptive_sampling.processing_tools import mbar

 traj_dat = np.loadtxt('CV_traj.dat', skiprows=1)
 ext_sigma = 2.0